Pylons/pyramid/docs/narr/views.rst

    config.add_renderer('.zpt', 'pyramid.chameleon_zpt.renderer_factory')

-After you do this, :mod:`pyramid` will treat templates ending in both the ``.pt`` and ``.zpt`` filename extensions as Chameleon ZPT templates.
+After you do this, :app:`Pyramid` will treat templates ending in both the ``.pt`` and ``.zpt`` filename extensions as Chameleon ZPT templates.

 To override the default mapping in which files with a ``.pt`` extension are